genesiscommunitysuccess/docs/docs/02_database/08_database-technology/02_foundationdb.md

 id: foundationdb
 ---

-Genesis provides two databases solutions built on FoundationDB.
+Genesis provides two database solutions built on FoundationDB.

 FDB and FDB2 are equivalent in terms of configuration, but they store data using a different data model.